-Capturing screenshots and sending it to someone to demonstrate something that is not easy to explain by typing or simply in words.
-You can capture a screenshot of anything showing on your computer screen by just pressing “prt sc” (print screen) button available on your keyboard.
-This will instantly copy to Clipboard.
-You can paste the captured screenshot to any image/photo or graphic editing tool by pressing Ctrl+V keys combination.
+Capturing screenshots and sending it to someone to demonstrate something that is not easy to explain by typing or just in words.
+You can capture a screenshot of anything showing on your computer screen by just pressing “prt sc” (print screen) button available on your keyboard. “prt sc” will instantly copy the current screen picture to Clipboard.
+You can paste the captured screenshot to any image/photo or graphics editing tool by pressing Ctrl+V keys combination.

 Captured screenshots can be used to demonstrate something, for technical support by showing exact error message and issues.
 Screenshots are also useful to save snippets of anything you have on your screen that cannot be easily printed.
 I use them all the time for things I want to refer later, but I won’t necessarily need a printed copy of the image or information.

-When it comes to capture specific element let’s say a menu or section of any window appearing on the computer screen.
-Default capturing method is limited to either capture while screen or active window.
+When it comes to capturing specific element let’s say a menu or section of any window is appearing on the computer screen.
+Default capturing method is limited to either whole capture screen or active window.
 You need a tool to capture a specific element from the screen.

-There are plenty of paid and free software’s available but meet Snipaste, it’s a free windows app that can grab individual UI elements as a screenshot.
-It’s small utility that can capture screenshots from any part of the Window.
-If you never need to capture elements then just go with default screen capture method here you can check different ways to capture screenshot in Windows.
+There are plenty of paid and free software’s available but meet Snipaste; it’s an open windows app that can grab individual UI elements as a screenshot.
+It’s a small utility that can capture screenshots from any part of the Window.
+If you never need to capture screen elements then just go with default screen capture method here, you can check different ways to capture screenshot in Windows.

-Simply Google it to download Snipaste and run it.
+Just Google it to download Snipaste and run it.
 It will run in system tray.
 First checking preferences is a good idea.
-Right click on its icon from the system tray and click preferences.
+Right click on its icon from the system tray and click Preferences.

 Hotkey Tab, let you set the hotkeys as you need.
 You can switch to the next UI element using shortcuts.

-- Once you have done capturing it will bring you some option where you can save, draw on it and paste to another window as a movable UI elements.
+- Once you have done capturing it will bring you some option where you can save, draw on it and paste to another window as a movable UI element.

-You might also want to learn how to capture webpage full scroll screenshot.
+You might also want to learn how to take webpage full scroll screenshot.